Webinate/mantle/readme.md

 # Mantle

-A simple Mongo-Node CMS.
-Mantle provides a series of endpoints and api calls that make developing node based single page apps a breeze.
-The system handles a set of core functions for any web based app and then using a plugin architecture users can create additional end points and functions to enhance the sytem.
+Mantle provides a series of endpoints and api calls for developing a project based CMS

 ## Requirements

 - MongoDB v3
-- Node 8.2.1
+- Node 17.0.0

 ## Installation